itom-project/itom/docs/userDoc/source/07_plugins/development/plugin-dataObject.rst

 **'&' (Bitwise AND) Operator**
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-This operator performs a **bitwise AND** opearation between the elements of two data objects.
+This operator performs a **bitwise AND** operation between the elements of two data objects.

 Syntax to use this operator with data objects is shown below.